South Alabama vs. Arkansas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Arkansas State Stats and Trends

-- The Red Wolves have covered the spread twice this year when underdogs by 9 points or more (in four chances).
+- The Red Wolves have been underdogs by 9 points or more four times this season and have covered the spread twice.

-- Arkansas State's games this season have hit the over three times in six opportunities (50%).
+- Arkansas State's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

 - Arkansas State is 3-1 against the spread and 1-4 overall when the team notches more than 22.1 points.

-- Arkansas State is 3-1 against the spread and 1-4 overall when the team totals over 335.3 yards.
+- Arkansas State is 3-1 against the spread and 1-4 overall when the team churns out over 335.3 yards.

 - The Red Wolves have turned the ball over 11 times, two fewer times than the Jaguars have forced turnovers (13).